dutertetimes/dutertetimes.github.io/news/_posts/2016-08-29-20160829T105825-18th Founding Anniversary of VACC.md

     link:
 ---

 The Volunteers Against Crime and Corruption (VACC) celebrated their 18th founding anniversary in Malacañan Palace with the theme 'Kabalikat sa Tunay na Pagbabago'.
 President Duterte made a speech as their guest of honor.
 Senator Koko Pimentel was also in the event.

-VACC was founded on 3 August, 1998 by eleven (11) incorporators who composedits first Board of Trustees.
-The original officers of the organization were mostly victims of heinouscrimes, noted lawyers, civic-minded businessmen and youth leaders led by Dante LA Jimenezand Lauro G. Vizconde.
+VACC was founded on 3 August, 1998 by eleven (11) incorporators who composed its first Board of Trustees.
+The original officers of the organization were mostly victims of heinous crimes, noted lawyers, civic-minded businessmen and youth leaders led by Dante LA.
+Jimenez and Lauro G. Vizconde.
 &#x25cf;